DimitarAtanassov/CompareLLM/ReadMe.md

 ## 🎯 Why?

-Prompting across models should be **easy, fun, and visual**.
-AskManyLLMs makes it possible to experiment with **multimodal prompts** and see how models respond differently — side by side.
+Prompting across models should be easy, fun, and visual.
+AskManyLLMs makes it possible to experiment with text prompts and see how models respond differently — side by side.

 ---